Gabriella439/nixos-in-production/manuscript/Modules.md

 I'm explaining all of this because I'll use the terms "attribute set", "attribute", and "attribute path" consistently throughout the text to match Nix's official terminology (even though no other language uses those terms).
 {/blurb}

+## Syntactic sugar

-All elements of a NixOS module are optional.
+All elements of a NixOS module are optional and the module supports "syntactic sugar" to simplify several common cases.
 For example, you can omit the module arguments if you don't use them:

 ```nix
 { imports = [